morgankenyon/DeepCreek/content/posts/should-christians-play-sports.md

 ## Worldly Sports

-Especially when it comes to sports, our "Christ centered" education comes with a side of power, control and hatred.
+Especially when it comes to sports, our "Christ centered" often education comes with a side of power, control and hatred.

 Is that what we should be learning?